-If you are looking for ways to save on your heating bills, there are a number of small purchases you can make in order to monitor and reduce your heating costs.
+You probably know that switching energy is a great way to save money.
+But if you're looking for other ways to save on your heating bills, we have a number of energy-saving tips in the form of small purchases to help you monitor and reduce your heating costs.

-Here are 15 tools and gadgets to help you towards energy-saving heating at home
+Here are 15 energy-saving gadgets and tools to help you save money on your heating bills:

 1. A digital thermometer